letruxux/zap-search/README.md

 # zap search

-zap search is a simple search engine that allows you to search for games, software and other miscellaneous content easily with a web interface.
+zap search is a simple search engine built in [bun](https://bun.sh/docs/installation) that allows you to search for games, software and other miscellaneous content easily with a web interface.

 ## Run in development